Florida School Bus Crashes into Swimming Pool

 If your child has been injured in a school bus crash, it can be difficult to determine who is at fault and who to file a claim against.
 In the event of a school bus crash, not only could the bus driver be at fault, but so could the school, a third-party contracting agency, insurance companies, or even a party outside of the school.
 That is why it’s imperative to have experienced legal representation on your side.

-The Florida attorneys at the Leifer Law Firm understand that if your child has suffered injuries, you are already going through an incredibly stressful time.
+The Florida attorneys at Leifer & Ramirez understand that if your child has suffered injuries, you are already going through an incredibly stressful time.
 Let our experienced attorneys help you understand your legal options and handle your case, so you can focus on helping your child recover from their injuries.
 Contact us today to schedule a free and confidential consultation.